EMMC-ASBL/tripper/README.md

 License and copyright
 ---------------------
-All files in this repository are licensed under the [MIT license](LICENSE).
+All files in this repository are licensed under the [MIT license].
 If not stated otherwise in the top of the files, they have copyright &copy; 2022 SINTEF.